KILTprotocol/kilt-did-driver/DID Method Specification.md

 ## Note

-KILT DIDs are stored on the KILT Protocol blockchain that is public, permissionless and by definition decentralized.
+KILT DIDs are stored on the KILT Protocol blockchain that is public and by definition decentralized.

 In this specification, we'll refer to the [KILT SDK](https://github.com/KILTprotocol/sdk-js) as a convenient tool to interact with the KILT blockchain.
 However, there is no technical constraint to use the KILT SDK for any DID-related operation.